dfahlander/typeson/README.md

 Whether or not to support cyclic references.
 Defaults to `true` unless explicitely set to `false`.
 If this property is `false`, the parsing algorithm becomes a little faster and in case a single object occurs on multiple properties, it will be duplicated in the output (as `JSON.stringify()` would do).
 If this property is `true`, several instances of same object will only occur once in the generated JSON and other references will just contain a pointer to the single reference.

+###### forceAsync

+Types can utilize `Typeson.Promise` to allow asynchronous encapsulation and stringification.

+When such a type returns a `Typeson.Promise`, a regular `Promise` will be returned to the user.

+To ensure that a regular `Promise` is always returned and thereby to allow the same API to be used regardless of the types in effect, the `forceAsync` option can be set to `true`.

+Note that this has no bearing on `revive`/`parse` since they can construct any object they wish for a return value, including a `Promise`, a stream, etc.

 #### Sample

 ```js